matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 ```

 # Conclusions
 Overall, TTP has become my favorite text parsing library for Python.
-It is easy
+It really
-to use and easy to explain while also giving total control to more veteran
+is easy to use and easy to explain while also giving total control to more veteran
 users, down to the regular expression level.

 If you want to play around with it, you can get the library directly with pip: